Orpheus Chamber Orchestra: History

 Individual members of Orpheus have received recognition for solo, chamber music, and orchestral performances.
-Of the 30 players who comprise the basic membership of Orpheus, many also hold teaching positions at conservatories and universities in the New York and New England areas, including Juilliard, Manhattan School of Music, New England Conservatory, Columbia, Yale, Mannes College of Music, Montclair State University, and the Hartt School.
+Of the 30 players who comprise the basic membership of Orpheus, many also hold teaching positions at conservatories and universities in the New York and New England areas, including Juilliard, Manhattan School of Music, New England Conservatory, Columbia, Yale, Mannes College of Music, Montclair State University, Stony Brook University and the Hartt School.
 Orpheus musicians also hold posts with other orchestras such as the New York Philharmonic, American Composer's Orchestra, Met Opera Orchestra, New Jersey Symphony Orchestra, and New York City Ballet Orchestra.
 Orpheus members serve on the administrative staff as well as on the Board of Directors.

 Touring

-Orpheus has embarked on many extensive tours of the United States, Europe, South America, and Asia including Japan.
+Orpheus has embarked on many extensive tours of the United States, Europe, South America, and Asia, including Japan.

 Orpheus as a democratic workplace

 In March 2007, Orpheus became one of the first winners of the Worldwide Award for the Most Democratic Workplaces sponsored by WorldBlu, Inc., a Washington, D.C.-based organization specializing in organizational democracy.